logdna/mezmo-workshops/content/en/transaction-to-s3/docs/create-pipeline.md

 {{% alert title="Make sure you have a Mezmo account" %}}

 In order to complete this workshop, you will need a Mezmo account with Pipeline enabled.
 Note that this as a technical preview, Pipeline may not be enabled off the bat.
-If you do not have an account, you can sign up for a free trial [here](https://app.mezmo.com/signup) and/or if you don't have Pipeline you can reach out to us at [pipeline@mezmo.com](mailto:pipeline@mezmo.com) to get it enabled.
+If you do not have an account, you can sign up for a free trial [here](https://app.mezmo.com/signup) and/or if you don't have Pipeline enabled you can reach out to us at [pipeline@mezmo.com](mailto:pipeline@mezmo.com) to get it set up.

+If you run into any issues or have feedback on either the workshop or Pipeline, please reach out to us at [pipeline@mezmo.com](mailto:pipeline@mezmo.com).

 {{% /alert %}}